Skip to main content

 Built so districts can say yes.

 SOC 2 Type I attested.
 Google CASA Tier 2 verified.
 Federal CISA Secure by Design Pledge signatory.
 Google-approved Zero Data Retention on our Vertex AI project.
-Student work never lives on our servers.
+Student work is processed transiently and deleted as soon as you release the grades.

 Audited by Percilchofe CPA LLC (License No. 1188).
 Report dated April 4, 2026, available under NDA.
 Most ed-tech vendors won’t name their auditor.